-The Registered Manager of the service is a professionally-qualified Social Worker and holds current certificate of registration with the HCPC, in addition to relevant management qualifications.
+The Registered Manager of the service is a professionally qualified Social Worker and holds current certificate of registration with Social Work England, in addition to relevant management qualifications.
 Each Supervising Social Worker is a qualified Social Worker.
-Supervising Social Workers and Support Workers have a wide range of experience in childcare settings, in the placement of children with foster carers, and in offering support to foster carers.
+Supervising Social Workers and Support Workers have a wide range of experience in childcare settings, in the support of children with foster families, and in offering support to foster parents.

+FURTHER INFORMATION:

-FURTHER INFORMATION: The Clifford House Fostering policies and procedures can be viewed on-line on the Exchange and via Charms.
-OUR INSPECTORS: Ofsted Piccadilly Gate, Store Street, Manchester M1 2WD 0300 123 1231 Telephone: enquiries@ofsted.gov.uk e-mail: CONTACTING US: 01527 559366 Telephone: e-mail: info@cliffordhousefostering.com Responsible Individual: Joanne August: - jo.august@polariscommunity.co.uk Registered Manager: Hannah Cooper: Hannah.Cooper@cliffordhousefostering.com
+The Clifford House Fostering policies and procedures can be viewed on-line on the Exchange and via Charms.

+OUR INSPECTORS:

+Ofsted Piccadilly Gate, Store Street, Manchester M1 2WD

+Telephone:0300 123 1231e-mail:enquiries@ofsted.gov.uk

+CONTACTING US:

+Telephone:01527 559366e-mail:info@cliffordhousefostering.com

+Responsible Individual: Jim McGarrigle: Jim.McGarrigle@orangegrovefostercare.co.uk

+Manager: Lesley Greenfield: Lesley.Greenfield@cliffordhousefostering.com